Bicycle Network: Metro Routes

 Minister Terry Mulder stated this week in a press release that the Baillieu Government was committed to the Millers to Williamstown section and we call upon the Baillieu Government to honour this commitment and chalk up a result.

 There is strong supprt from not only local government but also local riding groups.
-Whilst the preferred option by all including Bicycle network Victoria is for the bridge to proceed one option which could see the project proceed is for the Minister to allow the introduction of a level crossing for the path to cross the freight rail corridor.
+Whilst the preferred option by all including Bicycle Network is for the bridge to proceed one option which could see the project proceed is for the Minister to allow the introduction of a level crossing for the path to cross the freight rail corridor.
 This could save the State Government millions of dollars as the price tag on the bridge is now estimated at well over $5million.
 Given there are only four trains a day, the interruption to freight and risk to the community is almost nonexistent.
 This could see the trail proceed, utilising the carry over $4.7million of funding from 2010/11 used to not only get bikes across the rail corridor but could also deliver other sections of the missing link to get riders across to the Bay Trail and the Hyde Street path.